VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "Thanks a ton!
 That's all I want to know"

 I started my car engine and hurried to the lab that is in the west corner of the city.
+The lab looks normal nothing seems to be strange.
+I didn't tell them that I'm a cop.
+I told I came for the usual blood check-up.